 The CCC undertakes an annual assessment of whether the UK is on course to meet its carbon budgets, and reports this progress to Parliament.
-This includes tracking the latest emissions data and identifying underlying progress, as opposed to fluctuations related to temporary factors (e.g. the weather).
+The Committee also reports on Scotland’s progress in reducing greenhouse gas emissions against its annual carbon targets.
+This includes tracking the latest emissions data and identifying underlying progress, as opposed to reporting on fluctuations related to temporary factors (e.g. the weather).

-Meeting future carbon budgets and the UK’s 80% target for 2050 will require reducing domestic emissions by at least 3% per year.
+Meeting future carbon budgets and the UK’s 2050 target to reduce emissions by at least 80% of 1990 levels will require reducing domestic emissions by at least 3% per year.
 This will require existing progress to be supplemented by more challenging measures.

 The CCC has developed indicators to track emissions, progress in low-carbon investments, and the development of government policies.
 This allows early identification of any areas where targets could be missed.
 Some of the indicators we track include: